phpguru/getting-started-with-saltstack/Chapter_1_Installation.md

 This command will list all of the accepted, rejected, and pending keys within your _master_.

-Hopefully you see a pending key for your newly installed _minion_.
+Hopefully you see one Unaccepted Key for your newly installed _minion_ .

     Accepted Keys:
     Denied Keys: